Gartner® report: 9 Principles for Improving Cloud Resilience

 Preparing disaster recovery procedures for cloud workloads brings complexity.
 Cloud architecture has multiple layers - database systems, clustering technologies, data replication solutions and storage replications - and each layer requires integration, configuration and setup.

-Depending on the resiliency built into your architecture and the disaster recovery strategy implemented (warm standby, active-passive, etc.), tracking and measuring recovery objectives can be complicated, but critical.
-Two of the most important metrics for measuring disaster recovery include:
+Depending on the resiliency built into your cloud architecture and the disaster recovery strategy implemented (warm standby, active-passive, etc.), tracking and measuring disaster recovery metrics can be complicated, but critical.

-Dependencies on people to complete activities or storing recovery plans in a non-executable form can make recovery time objectives hard to meet.
-In general, a recovery process would include the following steps, which need to be accounted for when defining RTOs and calculating RTAs:
+In general, a disaster recovery process would include the following steps, which need to be accounted for when defining disaster recovery metrics:

 • Detect that the service is offline or that data is being lost